VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 6. Select Credit Transfer on the Unit Selection enrolment choice on Campus Solutions Assessor Enrol student in all units of the course and calculate enrolment fees.
 Print Unit Selection, signed by assessor and student and keep a copy in student file.

-8. Enter results onto Campus Solutions and organise official publication of results Student HQ
+8. Enter results onto Campus Solutions and organise official publication of results Student Administration

 Credit Transfer Granted.